Mark Katzman: Talk on William Bronk

 On April 13–14, 2013, Katzman gave a talk at a two-day symposium on the work of William Bronk at New York University and Columbia University called William Bronk in New York: A Symposium on the Life and Work of William Bronk.
-His talk, Desire and Denial: The William Bronk - Mark Katzman Correspondence, encompasses the seventeen year friendship between himself and Bronk, culminating with the interview that is considered integral to Bronk studies.
-The talk is included in a book of the symposium proceedings, William Bronk in the Twenty-First Century: New Assessments, by Edward Foster and Burt Kimmelman, published in December, 2013.
+His talk, "Desire and Denial: The William Bronk - Mark Katzman Correspondence," encompasses the seventeen year friendship between himself and Bronk, culminating with the interview - "At Home in the Unknown"- that is considered integral to Bronk studies.
+The talk is included in a book of the symposium proceedings, William Bronk in the Twenty-First Century: New Assessments, by Edward Foster and Burt Kimmelman (Talisman Press, 2013).

-Artist Books
+Artist books

 In 1990, Katzman created INoN (Nexus Press, 1990) with artist Susan Kress, and another artist's book, Along the Way (Pequeño Press, Guanajuato, Mexico, 1990).
 They have been displayed in various museum exhibits.
 Copy number 4 of INoN is in the permanent collections of the Museum of Modern Art.